Courses are classified based upon whether they meet DPD requirements, MS requirements, or both. All courses are 4 credits unless otherwise indicated.

 An in-depth didactic and laboratory review of the physical and chemical properties of carbohydrates, proteins, fats and water.
 Each macronutrient is discussed from its smallest starting molecule to its complex role in food items.
 Other related topics include food safety and food-borne illness, food preservation and processing, culinary techniques, food regulations and standards, food additives, food technology, and subjective evaluation of food.
 The laboratory requirement applies the food science principles through hands-on experiments in the kitchen setting.
 4 credits, 2nd semester (Credits: 4)

-This course provides the foundational knowledge of food service management viewed as a system.
-Management of human resources, quantity food production, menu development and financial accountability will be discussed as well as regulatory and other controls that influence the function of the system.
-4 credits, 1st semester (Credits: 4)
+This course provides the foundational knowledge of food service and clinical nutrition management explored through a systems approach.
+Management of human resources, quantity food production, menu development, financial accountability and quality control will be discussed as well as regulatory and other controls that influence the function of the system.
+(Credits: 4)

 Application of physiological principles under different exercise conditions.
 Integration of the body systems in performance of exercise, work, and sports; immediate and long-range effects of these activities on the body.
 Laboratory includes the measurement of physiological parameters under extreme conditions.
 (Credits: 4)